 “Get people to show you their best self,” explains Mathew.

-“Use language that is open and inclusive, ask lots of questions, and assure people they are valued.”
+“Choose language that is open and inclusive, ask questions, assure people they are valued.”

 “Knowing how to project strength and warmth will help you understand how to go through the world.”